We love our product

-We have more than 20,000 satisfied customers worldwide, from small cafés to giant corporations, and even government organizations that manage their work for their citizens.
-The magic of Wrike is that everyone can use it their own way.
+We have more than 20,000 satisfied customers worldwide, from small cafés to giant corporations and even government organizations that manage their work for their citizens.
+The magic of Wrike is that it’s tailored to every user’s needs, not the other way around.
 Two architectural studios may have different needs, but we’ll work with them to ensure both companies are still making the most out of Wrike.
 These experiences give us insight into how various companies operate in many fields around the world.
 Every company works differently and has diverse goals that we can support.

 Our approach is more important than the tech we use

 Our interviews are based on this mindset.
 We don't ask people how many and which technologies they know.
 We believe that new technology can be learned quickly if you put your mind to it.
 In our interviews, we ask questions like what algorithm you’d use or create to solve a real problem we’re facing.
 Sometimes the discussions get so heated that we start programming right away to see if the solution could work!

 We run Wrike with care

 We care about our Wrikers and want to ensure everyone has all the equipment they need for an ideal working environment — like a comfortable desk chair, monitors, computer mouse, and keyboard.
 We have snack rooms, lounging areas, libraries with casual reads, and meal vouchers for cafeteria lunches.
 Whether you work from the office or remotely, you get to bring all the perks home.
 During lockdown, we also helped with everyone’s electricity and Internet bills, and continue to do so.

 We’ve established a detailed onboarding process so new hires don’t feel like they’re being thrown to the sharks and told to swim.
 There’s always someone to help you get settled from day one, and your mentor will guide you through the next few weeks or months.
 In some roles, a coach or trainer will also support your professional development.
 Don’t forget that you have online educational materials whenever you need them.